HaakonME/Luciwik/README.md

 EPUB is a standard format for e-books.

 Luciwik and LuciwikEPUB are designed to be used together, but they can also be used independently.

-Download
+##Download

 Luciwik is free software and is released under the GNU Affero General Public License.

 The program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU Affero General Public License for more details.

-Installation
+##Installation

 The distribution package includes a manual which describes how to install and use Luciwik.
 Support

-If you want to contact the creator of Luciwik you can send a message using this page.
+If you want to contact the creator of Luciwik you can send a message using http://lucidor.org/contact.php.